Skip to main content

 Habitat For Humanity

 The Orange County Chapter of Habitat for Humanity is trying to expand its stable of “Regular Volunteers” who work with others in building new affordable-homeownership units.
-Several current regulars are retired UNC-CH faculty and professionals, and they are hoping to recruit others.
+Several current regulars are retired UNC-Chapel Hill faculty and professionals, and they are hoping to recruit others.
 No construction training is needed; the paid staff train the new volunteers.
 Habitat for Humanity provides affordable homeownership to families who might not otherwise have the opportunity to have a home of their own.

 National High School Ethics Bowl